Home

 Have

-you ever read a court transcript?
-It accurately gives a word-by-word
+ever read a court transcript?
+It accurately

-report of exactly what each person says.
+each person says.
 But is it interesting?

 Uh-uh.

-If we wrote verbatim the way we talk, our readers would execute us at
+If we wrote verbatim the way we talk,

 First,

-we must listen to the way people talk—both
+must listen to the way people talk—both

-in long sentences or without pausing, so we must write dialogue in
+without pausing, so we must write dialogue in

 fragmented sentences and in short bursts.